 Duct Sealing as an Essential Service: 4 Reasons to Offer this Service to HomeownersKevin Dugan

-With essential services being defined very specifically by the response to COVID-19, Aeroseal’s latest webinar discussed how duct sealing is an untapped opportunity that HVAC contractors should consider.
+With essential services being defined very specifically by the response to COVID-19, Aeroseal’s recent webinar discussed how duct sealing is an untapped opportunity that HVAC contractors should consider.

 Tracy Martin led the discussion with Jeff Howard, an HVAC Comfort Engineer with William’s Comfort Air, one of Aeroseal’s top dealers.

-The coronavirus has been the topic of discussion worldwide for the last six months.
+The coronavirus has been the topic of discussion worldwide for the last 12 months.
 This has shifted how we look at the world.
-Homeowners are spending more time indoors, making the value for comfort a more of a priority than ever.
-Additionally, awareness of air quality and health has spiked.
+Homeowners are spending even more time inside their homes — working and taking virtual classes.
+It’s making the value placed on comfort and having cleaner, healthier indoor air more of a priority than ever.

 HVAC is an Essential Service